 Find a Spot for the Dirties

-I can’t tell you how many tims I stopped using rags and reverted back to paper towels (don’t worry, only for that day or two) just because I didn’t want to throw the rag on the floor or I was too lazy to bring it to the laundry room in the basement.
-Laziness will always win out.
+I can’t tell you how many times I stopped using rags and reverted back to paper towels (don’t worry, only for that day or two) just because I didn’t want to throw the rag on the floor or I was too lazy to bring it to the laundry room in the basement.
+Contrary to thinking otherwise, laziness will always win out.
 I haven’t done any scientific studies or anything, but it has to be the number one reason why society hasn’t completely switched over to being environmentally friendly.

 So, my laziness won out a few times.
-But, then, I brought in a cute bucket and kept it by my garbage can.
-In go the dirty rags and dish cloths and dish towels!
-Out they go on the way to laundry and I never have to worry about a pile up of rags in the corner of my kitchen, again.
+But, then, I brought in a cute bucket (and, didn’t buy anything new.
+This adorable bucket once held flowers at my wedding…now it holds rags.
+Oh, how it has fallen) and kept it by my garbage can.
+In go the dirty rags and dishcloths and dish towels!
+Out they go on the way to laundry and I never have to worry about a pile-up of rags in the corner of my kitchen, again.

 Know it Doesn’t Have to be Fancy

 I’ve seen so many Pins on Pinterest on how to make your own re-useable wipes.
 Sounds pretty cool and neat and all that jazz, and I thought about doing it.
 They’re in a cute glass jar, they’re easy to grab, they’re ready to go!
 And, then, I thought about why I’d need to do that in the first place.
 My spray bottle is under the sink, my rags are right next door.
 It would take longer to make the cloths than it would for me to pull a rag out of the drawer and spray down a counter.
 It would also mean buying a jar and creating more waste that isn’t necessarily needed.